abhishekpm15/Sorting-visulaizer/README.md

 A sort button appears and upon pressing it , you will be able to visualize the numbers getting sorted.

 🌈 EASY 🌈

+## Contributing

+Contributions are always welcome!

+Please feel free to make a Pull Request.